PortableApps/Launcher/Other/Source/Manual/topics/registry.rst

 (Where ``X`` is a hexadecimal digit.)

 These are DLL servers and need registering.
 For the moment, this will block an app from being properly portable.
-Code to deal with this is due in version 2.2.
+Code to deal with this is due in an upcoming version.

 General handling of registry keys
 =================================